rnpm/rnpm/README.md

 ## Plugins

 As of version 1.1.0, rnpm supports plugin system.
+It allows you to write your own / use third-party commands to make your `rnpm` sharpened for specific purposes.

 #### Installing plugins